Transfer to Reykjavik

 We drive into the Krafla volcano area to explore the craters and lava from the eruptive period of 1975-1984.
 We hike into one of the craters and look at the strange textures of cooled magma splatters and rich colours of the mineral deposits.
 From the colourful Leirhnjukur hill we set course down to Lake Myvatn on foot and cross countless rift fissures and the lava falls Elda (Fire River) on an unforgettable hike.
 Back at Myvatn we have the chance to soak our muscles in one of the geothermal pools.

-A scenic drive with a stop at Skutustadagigar pseudo-craters and Godafoss waterfall.
-After a short stop to explore Akureyri, the largest settlement outside the capital, we cross the Trollaskagi mountain range and the old mountain route Kjolur.
+Today we will cover around 350km as we journey to Mt Kerlingarfjoll.
+The total journey time will be around 10 hours, though of this there is only around5-6hours of driving.
+We make three stops en route, the first is Godafoss Waterfall – at 30m wide and 12m high an absolute must if visiting this part of the country.
+Our next stop is Akureyri, often called the capital of the north and the largest settlement outside the capital.
+Here you have a few hours to explore.
+We then cross the Trollaskagi mountain range and the old mountain route Kjolur.
 A stop at natural pools is a great chance to admire the view to the big icecaps both the east and west.
-From Hveravellir it takes about an hour to drive up to Mt.Kerlingarfjoll where we set up camp on the lower flanks of this old volcano.
+From Hveravellir it takes about an hour to drive up to Mt.Kerlingarfjoll, usually arriving in the early evening, where we set up camp on the lower flanks of this old volcano.

 A full day of hiking in Kerlingarfjoll Mountains.
 Kerlingarfjoll is an extinct volcano that still holds enormous heat and in Hveradalur (Hot Spring Valley) we see the result of thousands of years of geothermal activity and glacial erosion.
 The combination of boiling colourful mud pits, pure yellow sulphur and snow is extraordinary.
 Mt.Kerlingarfjoll is capped with its own small glacier.
 In good visibility we set out to hike up to the 1400 m. high Mt.Snaekollur.